tellor-io/dataSpecs/README.md

 Note that following this guide does not prevent you from being disputed or guaruntee reporters will properly put a value on-chain.
 Tellor is decentralized.
 This repo is a start to the education necessary for a fully decentralized oracle, but please focus on communication and working with reporters to prevent unneccesary disputes and at the same time encourage monitoring and punishment of bad data.

-## Why JSON?

-JSON's a well known standard, but we ultimately chose it for three reasons:

-1. Human Readable/ Understandable

-2. Machine Readable

-3. Programming Language Agnostic

 # Query Descriptor Specifications
-All query descriptors shall comply with the following specifications:
+All query descriptors should be found in the dataSpecs.json file and shall comply with the following specifications:

-1. The top level descriptor string shall be a JSON `object` that defines a set of `name`/`value` pairs.
+1. The top level descriptor string shall be a JSON `object` that defines a set of `type` => `inputs`

-2. An object begins with `{`  and ends with `}`.
-Each name is followed by `:` colon and the name/value pairs are separated by a comma (`,`).

-3. There shall be **no whitespace before or after the colon or comma separators**.

-4. The top level object is ordered so that `name`/`value` pairs must be provided in the specified order.

-5. The first `name`/`value` pair shall provide the Query Type
-   - The `name` shall be the word `"type"`.
-   - The `value` shall be the name of a valid `QueryType`
+2. The `type` should be a valid `QueryType`

-6. The remaining `name`/`value` pairs shall be query `parameters`, provided in the specified order.
+3. The remaining `inputs` shall be query `parameters`, provided in the specified order.

-7. There shall be no optional query parameters.
+4. There shall be no optional query parameters.
 All query parameters shall be specified in the descriptor.

 ## Contract Interfaces

 Interacting with the TellorX contract (e.g. calls to  `tipQuery`, `submitValue`) requires the computation of two values: `_queryData`, and `_queryID`.

 Both values are easily computed from the QueryType Descriptor JSON string.

 ### QueryData

-The `bytes` value of `_queryData` in contract calls shall be the UTF-8 encoded version of the query `descriptor` string.
+The `bytes` value of `_queryData` in contract calls shall be the UTF-8 encoded version of the parameters of the query `descriptor` string.

 ### QueryID